 We know as a teacher that you like to be as organised as possible, so of course we have your back!
 All of your questions are answered here.

-Our online site is packed full of pre-recorded content, along with access to our live stream on Wednesday, 12th of October.
+Our online site is packed full of pre-recorded content suitable for viewing throughout the entire school year.
 We have all of your questions answered here.

 The Shona Project is an award-winning social enterprise founded by Tammy Darcy in 2016.
 Our mission is to educate, empower and inspire today’s Irish Girls to become tomorrows strong confident and curious young women.
 Since its launch, it has grown into a multi-award winning non-profit organisation.